 - a company is liable to a penalty for a deliberate failure to notify, and

-- the failure attributable to the actions of an officer or officers of the company, see CH75540
+- the deliberate failure is attributable to the actions of an officer or officers of the company, see CH75540.

 - the officer gained or attempted to gain personally from the failure to notify, see CH75590, or